MRAlirad/foundry-defi-stablecoin/README.md

 -   **[DeFi Dad](https://www.youtube.com/channel/UCatItl6C7wJp9txFMbXbSTg)**

 ## Lens Protocol

-As a _**bonus**_ bit of content I wanted to take a minute to express my support for the `Aave protocol` and the `Aave team` by highlighting one of the amazing products/services they're bringing to the Web3 space.

 `Lens Protocols` is a decentralized social layer/platform which empowers users to create social applications, or implement social features into their existing applications.